Bolt.new Review 2026: The Full-Stack Vibe Coding Builder, Tested

 You don't have to start from a blank prompt.
 Bolt can import Figma designs and turn them into functional components, preserving layout, spacing, and styling decisions from your design files.
 It can also pull in existing GitHub repositories as a starting point, which is useful for extending or rebuilding parts of an existing project.

-The Figma import is particularly relevant for teams where a designer hands off mockups and a builder needs to turn them into working code.
+The Figma import is particularly relevant for solo builders and teams where a designer hands off mockups and a builder needs to turn them into working code.
 Instead of the usual design-to-code translation headaches, Bolt bridges the gap directly.

 One-Click Deployment